dodo920306/bisce/README.md

 Now you're ready to set this up.

-## Set up
+## Get Started
 As you might notice, the directory structure can be splitted into three main parts:

 1. blockchain
 1. backend
 1. frontend

 This is the exact order you should follow to build up the project.
-Any other order can cause unknown bugs.
+Consequences of any other order are unknown.

 Before we get into it, you should consider that you want to be a channel joiner or creater.
-That means the following steps will be different from your identity.
+That is, the following steps will be different from your identity.
 Because currently the multi-channel network is not supported yet, your organization cannot be a channel joiner and creater at the same time.

 If you're a channel creater, I assume that you should be the network creater at the same time.
 That means you should bring up an overlay network with Docker Swarm.
 You should get your public network ip first and run